 Barter means to trade one item for another, with the goal of getting a 'fair' trade.
-If one person has a litre of milk worth €1 and their friend has a bag of potatoes worth €2, and both agree to trade the milk and potatoes is this a fair trade?
+If one person has a ball worth €1 and their friend has a toy car worth €2, and both agree to trade the ball and toy car, is this a fair trade?

+?
 Question Time